-We do not know if the general coin problem can be solved using any greedy algorithm.
+It is not known if the general coin problem can be solved using any greedy algorithm.
 However, as we will see in Chapter 7, the general problem can be efficiently solved using a dynamic programming algorithm that always gives the correct answer.